opsgang/docker_jenkins_master/README.md

 If you wish to persist JENKINS\_HOME on the host, make sure the dir is writable by the jenkins user in the container (uid/gid of 1000)

+## DOCKER TAGS

+* _x.y.z_: the jenkins version - the most useful if you want to run with a pre-existing JENKINS_HOME backup.

+* _YYYYmmddHHMMSS_: timestamp of when image was built.

+* _stable,latest_: currently point to the last successfully built image.

 ## HOWTO: ... run